 What is natural gas?

 Processing natural gas is a complex industrial process used to purify natural gas that is extracted from underground gas fields.
 It is remote and dangerous work, often requiring lots of determination.
 Working in natural gas extractions means living far from civilization, in makeshift homes, and using restrooms that are provided by a septic tank pumping service.
 However, extracting natural gas is only the first step of the whole process.
-The purification that comes after, separates impurities and other various non-methane fluids and hydrocarbons to produce pure methane (CH4), also known as dry pipeline quality natural gas.
+The purification that comes after, separates impurities and other various non-methane fluids and hydrocarbons to produce pure methane (CH4), also known as dry pipeline-quality natural gas.
 Industrial, commercial, and even residential consumers use this processed natural gas as fuel.

-Natural gas in its final state used by the consumer is very different then the type of gas that is found underneath the earth.
+Natural gas in its final state used by the consumer is very different than the type of gas that is found underneath the earth.
 Raw natural gas is full of impurities, while the final product after processing is almost pure methane.
 These impurities include nitrogen, oil, hydrates, water vapor, carbon dioxide, hydrogen sulfide, and heavy hydrocarbons that consist primarily of pentane, butane, propane, and ethane.
 All of these natural gas-processed components are used in a variety of operations.
 Propane, for example, is used in heating systems, water heaters, and propane stoves for cooking, among other things.
 In fact, the fuel tanks and cylinders which are used to power the appliances are delivered to the households by the local propane supplier(s).
 However, the time of delivery might vary depending on the geolocation one is located.
 For instance, while propane might typically take a few days to arrive at an individual’s door in the United Kingdom, residents of the United States might receive it within a few hours if they choose firms similar to Discount Propane-https://discount-propane.com.

 Processing Natural Gas